apache/openwhisk/performance/README.md

 **Note:** The throughput number has a 100% correlation with the latency in this case.
 This test does not serve to determine the maximum throughput of the system.

 #### Throughput Test
 Determines the maximum throughput a user can get out of the system while using a single action.
 The action used is a no-op, so the numbers are plain OpenWhisk overhead.
 Note that the throughput does not directly correlate to end-to-end latency here, as the system does more processing in the background as it shows to the user in a blocking invocation.
+The requests are directly against the controller.

 - 4 HTTP requests at a time (concurrency: 4) (using CPU cores * 2 to exploit some buffering)
 - 10.000 samples with a single user